snipersap/GoProjects/routines-and-channels/readme.md

 # ReadMe
 This repo is the project *routines-and-channels* as described in the course  [Go: The Complete Developer's Guide (Golang)](https://udemy.com/course/go-the-complete-developers-guide/).

+The programs implements variations of the go routines, uses endless loops and function literal and sleep, and thus implements an endless web link status checker.

 ## How to test the repo?
 Run the files `main.go` using the command